Virginia Guaranteed Admission Agreements

 Guaranteed Admission Agreement Frequently Asked Questions

 The GAA, or Guaranteed Admission Agreement is a document that provides a clear transfer pathway for students earning AA, AS or AA&S degrees from VCCS colleges or Richard Bland College.
 Students who follow the GAA and meet all of the terms of the agreement are assured transfer admission to Mason effective fall 2014 forward.
 GAA admission is offered to students pursuing a first bachelor’s degree.
-Students with an earned bachelor’s degree may pursue a post-baccalaureate degree via regular admission.
+Students with an earned bachelor’s degree are ineligible for GAA admission.

 - Graduate from a VCCS college or Richard Bland College with an AA, AS or AA&S degree.